This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Notes

-- Green beans: The final texture of these beans is like a perfectly roasted, slightly crisped bean.
-They're delicious, but they're not like french fries and they're not extra crispy (because they're not breaded).
+- Green beans results.
+The final texture of these beans is like a perfectly roasted, lightly crisped bean.
+They're delicious, but they're not like french fries and they're not extra crunchy on the outside (because they're not breaded).

 Leave a Reply